Yvand/EntraCP/Install-AzureCP.md

 $trust.Update()
 ```

-Finally, AzureCP must be registered as an application in Azure Active Directory to be able to query it, with permission "Read directory data".
+Finally, AzureCP must be registered as an application in Azure Active Directory.
 Check [this page](Create-App-In-AAD.html) to create the app.

-Once the app is created in Azure AD, information can be entered in Central Administration > Security > AzureCP Glogal configuration > "New Azure tenant" section.

 ## Important - Limitations